 Conversely, the linguistic message of “Keep the Health Service Going” is illustrated by the visual image; the woman (“Elizabeth”) represents and embodies the health service which is denoted by her bag with a green cross on it (clearly connoting the Red Cross and its medical services).
 The bicycle suggests mobility and dynamism.
 For the British viewer in 1990 there was the added connotation drawing parallels between the underfunded British Health Service and the similar plight of public health services overseas (affected by structural adjustment programs).
 This is, therefore, a humanitarian and a universalist message: a testament of similarity, of common struggle, over and above difference.
 All world citizens, we are given to understand, should have access to adequate health care, and all those who have it within their power to do so should ensure that public provision of health services is sustained, as Christian Aid does.

 In the poster, the short verbal message leaves room for a richer, polysemic visual image.
-First of all, one is struck by the fanfare and intensity of color.
+First, one is struck by the fanfare and intensity of color.
 Strongly contrasted with the sepia tones, or black and white coding of negative images, and their habitually desiccated and desert environments, this is an upbeat rural tableau where the scenery is green and lush.
 The hut, the cow (complete with pats), the young woman in a white, black, and red shalwaar kameez (in the three colors of Christian Aid’s logo), the white flowing scarf, the yellow flip-flops, the “sit up and beg” bike, the old umbrella (black with a red handle) and the rudimentary medical equipment (one bag with a green cross suffices to contain all that she needs) all serve to connote spatial location.
-It achieves this in particular by evoking local color – what Barthes might call “Indian-ness” – and perhaps a feeling of community (is she smiling at those inside or outside the frame, or both?), but most especially by invoking ”authenticity” (the photographer and the subjects were there and, what is more, Elizabeth has mud on the tires of her Phoenix bike).
+It achieves this in particular by evoking local color – what Barthes might call “Indian-ness” – and perhaps a feeling of community (is she smiling at those inside or outside the frame, or both?), but most especially by invoking “authenticity” (the photographer and the subjects were there and, what is more, Elizabeth has mud on the tires of her Phoenix bike).

-It equally denotes a different reality, a distinct type of health care, where the health worker’s medical technology is contained in the one bag and her transport is a bicycle.
+Second, it equally denotes a different reality, a distinct type of health care, where the health worker’s medical technology is contained in the one bag and her transport is a bicycle.
 This could have the positive connotations of primary health care – grassroots, appropriate, and participatory – or the negative ones of rudimentary health provision – technologically backward and ineffective.
 The reading depends on the viewer.
 The latter reading, however, would be somewhat contradictory since the image’s tone is clearly joyous and the connotations of success and dynamism are conveyed by both visual images and verbal messages.